novasamatech/spektr-sdk/packages/product-sdk/README.md

-# @novasamatech/spektr-sdk
+# @novasamatech/product-sdk

-Easy way to embed Spektr functionality into your dapp.
+Easy way to embed Polkadot host functionality into your dapp.

 ## Overview